wreckage0907/DAA/README.md

 ### Concepts Covered

-- **Sorting**: Explore different sorting algorithms like Bubble Sort, Quick Sort, and Merge Sort.
+- **Sorting**: Explore different sorting algorithms like Insertion Sort, Quick Sort, and Merge Sort.

-- **Greedy Algorithms**: Learn about Greedy algorithms such as Dijkstra's shortest path algorithm or Huffman coding.
+- **Greedy Algorithms**: Learn about Greedy algorithms such as activity selection.

 - **Maximum Subarray Sum**: Understand algorithms like Kadane's Algorithm for finding the maximum sum of a contiguous subarray.